ismo-karkkainen/openapi-sourcetools/README.md

 ## openapi-processpaths

-Splits paths into parts that are fixed or have a variable.
-Paths that do not have differences in fixed parts only are reported as errors by default.
-Otherwise "look-alike" paths are found and stored.
+Splits paths into parts that are fixed or have a parameter.
+Paths that do not have differences in fixed parts in same place are reported as errors by default.
+Path is split and stored in path item under key "x-openapi-sourcetools-parts" as an array of hashes with either "fixed" or "parameter" key.

 ## openapi-frequencies